caiguanhao/dylive/README.md

 # dylive

-Get Douyin live stream URL from the live stream sharing message.
+Get live stream m3u8 URL from Douyin share messages and monitor users for new live broadcasts.

-With live stream URLs, you can watch multiple Douyin live streams on your computer.

 ## Install